Having spent twelve days in Prague, Liz and her husband are keen to share their experience and help others planning a visit to the city.

 Why go here?

 Growing up in the Cold War era, the Eastern Bloc, shut off largely from the west had long been a source of fascination for me.
 What was it like to live behind the Iron Curtain?
 How did people cope with the austere regime?
 So the Museum of Communism was on our list to find out more about this relatively recent period of Czech history.

-It took a little perseverance, as signs still pointed to the original museum location just off Na Prikope, but when we visited, the museum had relocated to its site in the Old Customs House (Stará Celnice).
-The entrance to the museum is found on the Square of the Republic (náměstí Republiky) between Billa supermarket and Kolkovna restaurant.
+It took a little perseverance, as signs still pointed to the original museum located just off Na Prikope, but when we visited, the museum had relocated to its site in the Old Customs House (Stará Celnice).
+The entrance to the museum is on the Square of the Republic (náměstí Republiky) between Billa supermarket and Kolkovna restaurant.